vinceyyyyyy/MLSheet/README.md

 4. Reboot your computer when finished

 ### Configure AWS Account
-1. Have a AWS account ready
+1. Have an AWS account ready
    and [get the Access Key](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys).
    The best practice is to create an [IAM user account](https://us-east-1.console.aws.amazon.com/iamv2/home?region=us-east-1#/users) for it